>>> import ibis

 ibis.desc(expr)

-Create a descending sort key from expr
+Create a descending sort key from expr or column name.

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 expr |

-ir .Column | str |
+ir.Column | str |

 The expression or column name to use for sorting | required |